Who has a local connection

 What counts as a local connection

-You have a local connection if you've lived in a council area for at least:
+You have a local connection to a council area if you have lived there for at least:

 • 6 out of the last 12 months